bozsahin/ling488-bogazici/projects/p3-acquisition/README.md

 @ eve.give.sup.check.tbc part1

 This will create a file named part1.log.
-If you look at the .tbc file, you will see that it loads a current grammar of Eve, then uses a-command and r-command to see analyses and ranking of every entry in eve.give.sup.
+If you look at the .tbc file, you will see that it loads the current grammar of Eve, then uses a-command and r-command to see analyses and ranking of every entry in eve.give.orig.sup.

 2. Your task, should you choose to accept it, is to see if the ranking results in part1.log match the intended meaning of the same expression in eve.give.orig.sup.
 Why checking against this file?
 Because we have not done the further training and consequent model selection yet.
 That is Part II.